pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 1. AM I CRAZY!!?!?!????!
 HAVE I GONE INSANE!?!???!?
 AM I ALONE IN THIS STRUGGLE!?!?????
 I wrote this post as a way of trying to figure out if I'm doing something horribly wrong.
 Am I?
 Is there an easier way to resolve this problem?
 Am I making faulty assumptions?
 Let me know.
 I am very experienced in the art of making bad assumptions and as a result, wasting hours of my own time.

 Seriously, let me know if I'm doing something wrong.

+#### Final note about modules, data blocks, and depends_on

+According to the GitHub Issue https://github.com/hashicorp/terraform/issues/28377, this problem is caused by specific interactions between data blocks, modules, and depends_on.
+I guess?
+Given how many times I've run into this--something's deeply wrong?